kynanvwright/rule-post/README.md

 - Check which widgets/screens are still in use, delete as required
 - Look for edge cases where RC speeds up stage end and team response gets stuck.
   - Need to block submission in that case so it doesn't end up getting published in the next round, or alongside the RC without them reading it.
-- If I rapidly change who I'm logged in as, it keeps the old user data (e.g. getting confused about whether I'm RC or not)
-  - might be unique to local version, also not a common issue
 - Enforce overall enquiry timeline even if RC responds late
   - notify Competitors that they have slightly less time than is ideal
 - Fix stage ends to be on the hour and cloud functions to run at 1 minute past
 - Should the email digest delete entries rather than marking them as processed?
-- Switch childrenSection streams to providers to avoid reload on log-in
+- Switch childrenSection streams to providers to avoid reload on log-in?
 - Check cloud functions and delete ones that aren't in use

 ## Other Notes